Forgotten-Memo/bot/README.md

 ### Some Basic Commands
 Now that you’ve linked your MAL list to the database, it’s time to try out some basic commands.
 In bot-realm, try out the following commands:

-> **!malProfile** | Returns your MAL profile details and link.
+> **!malProfile:** Returns your MAL profile details and link.

-> **!agTop** | Displays the top 10 anime in the AG leaderboard based on the Monument Project participants’ lists.
+> **!agTop:** Displays the top 10 anime in the AG leaderboard based on the Monument Project participants’ lists.

-> **!agAffinities** | Displays your top 10 affinities out of all the Monument Project participants.
+> **!agAffinities:** Displays your top 10 affinities out of all the Monument Project participants.

-> **!update** | Use this whenever you make significant changes to your MAL list to ensure that your list in my database is in sync with your list on MAL.
+> **!update:** Use this whenever you make significant changes to your MAL list to ensure that your list in my database is in sync with your list on MAL.

 ### Monument Project
 By now, you are probably wondering what this Monument Project thing is.